victorVazquezTR/flexgrid-spikes-ng15/SECURITY.md

    - **Fix**: Upgrade to Angular 18.2.14+ or Angular 21+
    - **Impact**: SVG Animation, SVG URL and MathML Attributes can lead to stored XSS
    - **Recommendation**: Plan Angular upgrade to latest LTS version

+#### Known Security Considerations ⚠️
+1. **Content Security Policy (CSP) - unsafe-inline and unsafe-eval**
+   - **Current**: CSP includes 'unsafe-inline' and 'unsafe-eval' for scripts and styles
+   - **Risk**: These directives reduce CSP effectiveness against XSS attacks
+   - **Reason**: Required for Angular framework to function properly
+   - **Mitigation**:
+     - Angular's built-in sanitization provides XSS protection
+     - All user inputs are validated and sanitized
+     - `textContent` is used instead of `innerHTML` for dynamic content
+   - **Future**: Consider using nonce-based CSP when Angular supports it

 #### Moderate Severity
 1. **Babel RegExp Complexity** (GHSA-968p-4wvh-cqc8)